coriolisinstruments/EurorackModules/TwoByTwoTone/README.md

 # TwoByTwo Tone
-A simple passive low-pass gate.
+A simple quadruple passive low-pass gate with some normalizations.

 status: prototype (boards ordered)